sparrowcode/DiffableKit/Readme.md

 This project is free, but developing it takes time.
 Contributing to this project is a huge help.
 Here is list of tasks that need to be done, you can help with any:

-- Add documentation in the source files (description of public methods and parameters)
+- Fix documentation mistakes, add more description to code documentations

 ## License